Updated June 4, 2026

 |---|---|---|---|

-Practical implication: A channel generating 10 million Shorts views per month earns approximately $300–$800 from Shorts revenue.
-The same 10 million views in long-form would earn $5,000–$250,000 depending on niche — 10 to 300× more.
+Practical implication: A channel generating 10 million Shorts views per month earns approximately $300 to $800 from Shorts revenue.
+The same 10 million views in long-form would earn $5,000 to $250,000 depending on niche, 10 to 300× more.
 Shorts are highly effective for audience growth and subscriber acquisition, but they are not efficient for direct revenue.
 Most creators use Shorts as a top-of-funnel channel that drives subscribers to long-form content rather than as a standalone revenue source.

 *Want to see exactly what your channel is worth per view right now?
-The YouTube Channel Worth Checker at CheckTheWorth runs the numbers in seconds — no sign up needed.*
+The YouTube Channel Worth Checker at CheckTheWorth runs the numbers in seconds, no sign up needed.
+For more detail, see the full CPM rates by niche table and how much YouTubers make at every channel size.*

 Live earnings estimates, CPM data, and sponsorship rates.
 No sign-up needed.